lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Introduction to the RSP Portal Aspect
 #####################################

-Log in to the Portal Aspect by clicking on the "Portal" panel of the main landing page at `data.lsst.cloud`_.
+Log in to the Portal Aspect by clicking on the "Portal" panel of the main landing page at `data.lsst.cloud <https://data.lsst.cloud>`_.

 .. figure:: /_static/portal_default_view.png
     :name: portal_default_view